hdl4fpga/hdl4fpga/README.rst

 ------------

-It's tool to be embedded on a device that helps to understand what is happening inside when simulation tools can't help to guess what is wrong.
+It's tool to be embedded on a device that helps to understand what is happening inside when simulation tools are not enough to guess what is wrong.

 How it was born
 ---------------